Camera-aware Label Refinement for Unsupervised Person Re-identification: Introduction

 1) For the first issue, we refine the global labels with more reliable local ones to cope with the inherent label noise.
 We employ a two-stage training scheme to optimize the Re-ID model, ~\emph{i.e.}, $a$) \textbf{intra-camera training} conducted within singe camera respectively.
 Features from each camera are extracted and clustered to generate independent local pseudo-labels.
 These pseudo-labels serve as supervision to optimize their respective encoders.
 This step ensures that the local pseudo-labels are sufficiently reliable to refine the global inter-camera clustering results in the next stage; $b$) \textbf{inter-camera training} conducted across cameras.
 We first select some pivot nodes for each cluster, typically those with high utility.
 For each pivot, we query the relationships with nodes belonging to the same cluster and eliminate negative samples based on the cluster results obtained in the first stage.
 Therefore, the remaining samples are more reliable for learning.
-Besides, as the training process, we progressively decay the probability of discarding samples, which enables us to train the Re-ID model through self-paced way~\cite{bengio2009curriculum}.
+Besides, as the training process, we progressively decay the probability of discarding samples, which enables us to train the Re-ID model through a self-paced way~\cite{bengio2009curriculum}.

 2) For the second issue, we develop a camera domain alignment module designed to handle the feature distribution discrepancy and mitigate the influence of camera variance.
 The idea is realized by domain-adversarial learning to learn better feature representations, which utilize a gradient reversal layer (GRL)~\cite{ganin2016domain} to add a domain classifier to the feature encoder.
-It ensures the consistency of features among different cameras.
-To the best of our knowledge, this is the pioneering effort to employ domain-adversarial learning for aligning feature distributions of different cameras in purely unsupervised person Re-ID.
+It ensures the consistency of the features among different cameras.
+To the best of our knowledge, this is the pioneering effort to employ domain-adversarial learning for aligning feature distributions of different cameras in the purely unsupervised person Re-ID task.

-In our previous work~\cite{li2023pseudo}, we adopt intra-camera clustering results to refine the global labels, which fails to solve the feature discrepancy explicitly.
+In our previous work~\cite{li2023pseudo}, we adopted intra-camera clustering results to refine global labels, which does not solve the feature discrepancy explicitly.
 This paper introduces a new camera domain alignment module and provides a more comprehensive experimental evaluation of three person Re-ID datasets and one vehicle Re-ID dataset.
 We summarize the main contributions of our paper as follows:

 \begin{itemize} \item{A novel camera-aware label refinement framework is developed with reliable and fine-grained local labels, which adequately exploits intra-camera similarity to deal with pseudo label noise.}